bor0/gidti/manuscript/chapter4.md

 A_inst 0 True : A Nat Bool
 ```

 Note how the type changes depending on what values we pass to the constructor, due to polymorphism.

-An equivalent definition by using the `GADT` (Generalized Algebraic Data Types) syntax:
+Here's an equivalent definition by using the `GADT` (Generalized Algebraic Data Types) syntax:

 ```
 data A : Type -> Type -> Type where
     A_inst : a -> b -> A a b
 ```

-Which is equivalent to the following definition, where we define an empty data structure along with an axiom for the value constructor:
+This is equivalent to the following definition, where we define an empty data structure along with an axiom for the value constructor:

 ```
 data A : Type -> Type -> Type